Mohamed-Waiel-Shikfa/ML_in_a_Nutshell_notes/README.md

 ## Usage

 Feel free to use these notes for personal study.
 If you find any errors or have suggestions for improvements, please open an issue in this repository.

+I suggest going over the roadmap once then over the cheatsheet twice.
+Then input the notes into chat or gemeni and ask for questions; then once you figured out where your weaknesses are go and read notes on that specific topic.

 ## Contributing